 - 2020_10_26 - Association of Mining and Exploration Companies - LAA Review Submission

-If you would like part of your submission to remain in confidence, please provide clearly marked confidential material in a separate attachment to the submission or provide instructions.
+Authors of submissions were asked to provide clearly marked confidential material in a separate attachment to the submission or to provide instructions if their submission was to remain in confidence.

-Finance will endeavour to maintain your confidentiality subject to our legal obligations, including under the Freedom of Information Act 1982.
+Finance endeavours to maintain confidentiality subject to our legal obligations, including under the Freedom of Information Act 1982.

 Privacy Collection Notice